ddev/ddev/docs/index.md

 ### Installation or Upgrade - Windows

 - A windows installer is provided in the release (`ddev_windows_installer.<version>.exe`).
 Run that and it will do the full installation for you.
-Open a new terminal or cmd window so ddev will be in your path.
+If you get a Windows Defender Smartscreen warning "Windows protected your PC", click "More info" and then "Run anyway".
+Open a new terminal or cmd window and start using ddev.

 ### Versioning